euisuh15/korqar-real/README.md

 ## Acknowledgments

-## Acknowledgments

-Certainly!
-Here's the updated acknowledgment section with LinkedIn and website references:

-## Acknowledgments

 I'd like to thank Yeon Geong Hwang for her outstanding digital illustrations, which have added a visually stunning dimension to the website.
 Her talent and attention to detail have truly elevated the user experience.
 Explore more of Yeon Geong Hwang's remarkable work on her [website](https://yeongeonghwang.com/) and connect with her on [LinkedIn](https://www.linkedin.com/in/yeon-geong-hwang/).

 I also acknowledge the invaluable assistance provided by Doohee Jang during the alpha testing phase.
 His insightful feedback and meticulous testing have played a crucial role in refining the policies and functionalities of the platform, ensuring its smooth operation.
 Discover more about Doohee Jang's expertise and professional journey on his [LinkedIn](https://www.linkedin.com/in/doo-hee-j-994b23bb/).